 When your legs can't handle any more volcano treks, take in daily life at one of the many Karo villages dotted around North Sumatra.
 The traditional thatched-roof longhouses are adorned with buffalo horns.

-Ask where you are staying about arranging transport, or rent a motorbike and grab a map.
+Arrange transportation from your guesthouse, or even better, rent a motorbike then grab a map.
 Learning a bit about the indigenous culture will certainly enhance your trip.